redhat-developer/s2i-dotnetcore/README.md

 The dotnet-runtime-example template can be used to create a new .NET Core service in OpenShift.
 It is meant to serve as an example of how to create a 'chained build' where one image is used to build an application but the runtime image is used to deploy the application.
-This service will deploy the application built by the dotnet-example template above, so that must also be created.

 For more information on build chaining in OpenShift, [please see this doc](https://docs.openshift.org/latest/dev_guide/builds/advanced_build_operations.html#dev-guide-chaining-builds).